ILIAS-eLearning/ILIAS/templates/default/guidelines_scss-coding.md

 * Primary and default button colors (essential for minimal skin)

 Non-Examples:
-* The color of a disabled button is not essential for the basic look of a minimal skin and should be carefull set following accessibility best practices on lower layers
+* The color of a disabled button is not essential for the basic look of a minimal skin and should be carefull set following accessibility practices on a lower layer.

 ## Dependencies

 The Dependencies layer MUST contain files pulled in from other projects and/or modifications of such files.
 Dependencies and their modifications MUST only be added after careful consideration whether the benefits outweigh the risks.

-Only complete, unmodified dependencies MUST be added in the "unmodified" folder.
+The "unmodified" folder MUST only contain unmodified dependencies (or unmodified parts of them).
 They MAY be updated with new official releases of the dependency after careful testing.

 You SHOULD keep modifications, additions or overrides to a minimum and make them through files in the "modification" folder mirroring the original structure of the unmodified dependency.
-In this case you MAY load a mix of unmodified and modified files.
+In this case you MAY load a mix of unmodified and modified files on the index file or make such a mixed configuration available for lower layers.
 The "modification" folder MUSTN'T hold unmodified files.

 Legagcy dependencies MAY be located in other places (e.g. "node_modules").
 Modifications to those dependencies with regards to style code SHOULD be done inside the "modifications" folder of the ITCSS dependency layer.

 Instead of loading complete packages to our CSS as a framework you SHOULD only load selected parts of a dependency where needed using it as a library.

 When including dependency files in multiple components this MUST NOT lead to repeating CSS code (which can happen when including files with @use that use @import for loading its own partials).
 To avoid this you MAY separate variables from CSS classes in the "modification" folder and include only the variables on lower levels.
-In this case, extending to CSS classes of a dependency doesn't work on lower layer, as the component is unaware of the CSS classes.
+In this case, extending to CSS classes of a dependency doesn't work on lower layers, as the component is unaware of the CSS classes.

 This layer only SHOULD create a dependency's utility CSS code (and MUST do so selectively only for code that is actually needed).